White Christmas (Black Mirror): Filming, music and editing

 For the setting, a slightly futuristic London and a world in which the characters lived on boats were both considered.
 However, the episode had a very limited budget.
 Filming took place in disparate areas of London within a short period of time, which posed a challenge.
 Sets were built at Twickenham, which would be used during production of later Black Mirror series.
 The cabin was designed to look timeless, with Matt's outfit looking cleaner than the environment, while Joe's is warm.
 The episode was shot in October 2014, during a period when Hamm and Spall both had heavy colds.

-The episode opens with Joe and the viewer first sees Matt through Joe's eyes.
-He is initially very quiet and not able to recall precisely why he is in the cabin.
+The episode opens with Joe and the viewer first sees Matt through his eyes.
+Joe is initially very quiet and not able to recall precisely why he is in the cabin.
 Every time the cabin is shown, some details are changed until it becomes the house in which Joe commits the murder.
 The cooker, work surface, fireplace and clock are some of these details.
-Additionally, at one point Joe hears a noise which is his cell sliding shut as someone checks on him.
+Additionally, at one point Joe hears a noise which is his cell hatch sliding shut as someone checks on him.

 The soundtrack was composed by Jon Opstad.
 The colour palettes, costumes and soundtrack of the three stories are designed to be similar to each other, to give the episode an overarching identity.
 The first story has monochrome tones and a "lopsided weirdness" to its soundtrack; Jennifer's dress is made of navy leather and mesh to signify her role as a dominatrix.
 Unprecedented for the show, the segment reuses technology from another episode: after several designs for the Z-Eyes, it was decided that the "grain" device from series one episode "The Entire History of You" should be used.